 Kate Dubiel will oversee beta testing for the new Writeoffs.jea.org system Saturday; the Write-off team will be meeting in Kansas City this summer to do additional testing.
 A session on how to enter the Write-offs in Washington, D.C., and at the Advisers Institute as well as a how-to video might help.
 This could also go on social media.

 Certification – Kim Green

-Since the fall convention, has been testing at Southern Interscholastic Press Association, four tested, and Kent State University, one tested.
+Since the fall convention, has been testing at Southern Interscholastic Press Association, four tested, and at Kent State University, one tested.
 In Anaheim, 19 will test and next month at the Garden State Scholastic Press Association in New Jersey, 13 will take the exam.
 Caren Demyem organized the GSSPA event.
 Future testing will be done at Ball State University, at a Walsworth workshop in Kansas City, Camp Orlando and the Advisers Institute.
 Amy Sorrell is new committee member replacing Lizabeth Walsh.
 Yellow Chair would like to see certification for mentors, which is a measurable response.
-Non-teacher associate members who earn CJE Option C can earned an MJE if their projects are not company-based.
+Non-teacher associate members who earn CJE Option C can earn an MJE if their projects are not company-based.

 Conventions — Kelly Glasscock

 Anaheim – There were 3,500 registered as of last Friday, which was the same as the convention algorithm predicted.
 For this hotel, there are savings over Chicago on prices for electrical, internet and union charges.
 AV company Turning Point worked with JEA to see what the K-State students could do to help reduce AV labor costs.